-As specialists in management rights here on the Sunshine Coast, we provide a lot of industry information.
+As specialists in management rights North Queensland and here on the Sunshine Coast, we provide a lot of industry information.

 Here is one of our latest articles from our monthly newsletter titled:

-MANAGEMENT RIGHTS – The OLD And The NEW
+MANAGEMENT RIGHTS NORTH QUEENSLAND – The OLD And The NEW

-The commercial reality of buying and selling management rights on the Sunshine Coast using the same parameters as any other business transaction has finally, after nearly two decades of lobbying, become the normal in most current transactions.
+The commercial reality of buying and selling management rights on North Queensland’s Sunshine Coast using the same parameters as any other business transaction has finally, after nearly two decades of lobbying, become the normal in most current transactions.

 Remember there was no World Wide Web or emails, we all used very expensive mobile telephones and facsimiles.